-The reason for the name apple head (sometimes spelled as only one word, applehead) is that these chihuahuas have a round head shape that resembles — you guessed it — an apple.
+The reason for the name apple head (sometimes spelled as only one word, applehead chihuahua) is that these Chihuahuas have a round head shape that resembles — you guessed it — an apple.

-Here are some fun facts about applehead chihuahuas:
+Here are some fun apple head chihuahua facts!

-This means that other types of chihuahuas, such as deer head chihuahuas, might be considered by some people not to be genuine chihuahuas.
-They are, they just aren’t the breed standard.
+This means that other types of Chihuahuas, such as deer head Chihuahuas, might be considered by some people not to be genuine Chihuahuas.
+They are, they just aren’t the dog breed standard.